All around Akayama, the Hurricane churned. “Give her to us.”

-Akayama poked feathers through her lab coat to label herself with the kanji of her own name.
+Akayama poked feathers through her lab-coat to label herself with the kanji of her own name.
 Charlie and Daisuke gasped.
 Lucille brought Akayama close to ZAB.
-The exhaust they exuded provided medium for sound, so Akayama shouted.
+The exhaust she exuded provided medium for sound, so Akayama shouted.
 “Princess Lucia?
 Is that you?”

 Lucille studied the creature in her monitor.
 “My name’s Lucille and I’m no princess.
 My mom died twenty years ago, the same day as my father.”
 The words sunk into Akayama slowly.
 She doubled over in anguish and howled.
 “What happened, Hakase?
 You look different than in history books.”

 “Don’t worry, Professor,” said ZAB, “I’ve told them all I know.”

 Pressure lifted from Akayama’s shoulders.
 “You know I built the Hurricane?”
 All ten thousand pilots of Lucille’s combined Zephyr nodded.
 “Then you know it’s a machine which merges minds.
 The planet I merged with seems allied with me now, while the rest of the Hurricane decides the end is nigh.”